Hive World Terra

 I started Warhammer 40,000 when my Grandma picked up the Second Edition for a few pounds at a local auction.
 She has since found small collections of models (and some not so small collections!) in various charity shops, car boot sales and local auctions.
 Places like these definately get my recommendation, although it can be difficult to find things for sale.

 The other alternative is the well know eBay.com (or local versions, such as eBay.co.uk).
-I've picked up a few of my recent purchases there, and it is used by TGSC for just about all of his purchases now.
+I've picked up a few of my recent purchases there, and my brother uses it for just about all of his purchases now.

 Just make sure that you're getting what you expect before you bid, and don't forget to factor in postage.